Montana/devsummit2021/README.md

 # ARM DevSummit 2021

-I've made a `.travis.yml` file specifically for ARM DevSummit 2021, specifically showing how a BFS builds on each architecture, `arch: arm64` and `arch: arm64-graviton`.
+I've made a `.travis.yml` file specifically for ARM DevSummit 2021, specifically showing how a Breadth-first searach builds on each architecture, `arch: arm64` and `arch: arm64-graviton`.

 The BFS I created: